 23. You are one in the world.
 Unique, so keep it that way

 Our best strength is our uniqueness.
 If we stay this way we are one in several billion.

 No one can defeat you if you remain the way you are.
 Because they are not the same as ‘you’.
 But once you try to change your uniqueness, it becomes easier for

 others to defeat you.

-Everyone has some sort of special gifts.
+Everyone has some sort of special gift.
 The only difference is some find it early and some find it later in life.
-And some don’t find it in their lifetime because they didn’t search it enough.
+And some don’t find it in their lifetime because they didn’t search for it enough.

 24. Aim for great work, not perfection

 Maybe you have put a lot of your time into one thing and you think it’s perfect.
 But after some months or years, you gain more expertise and skills.
 And when you look back you don’t see those works as perfect as you thought.

 That’s, why anyone who focuses on perfection, spends more time doing fewer things.

 Later in my twenties, I realised that it’s best to make something great but not perfect.